 The Best Shows on Investigation Discovery (ID) | Television Shows

-The shows in this list feature both current and past shows, so if you can't watch them on Investigation Discovery (ID) each week, past episodes may show up sometime in the future.
+The shows in this list feature both current and past shows, so if you can't watch them on Investigation Discovery (ID) each week, past episodes, series and specials are available on Discovery+ and on some On Demand cable/satellite services.

 * I added one show at the end of the list on 8/2/19